 Due to insufficient data on the use of medicinal plants for domestic trade, it is very difficult to say which of the plants are most used.
 Preferring to keep their trade a secret, manufacturers and practitioners are also tight-lipped on the species they use.
 A report prepared by the Planning Commission's taskforce on conservation and sustainable use of medicinal plants lists 25 most used plants in ism .
 Led by D N Tewari, the taskforce report includes four critically endangered (ativisha, jatamansi, Swertia chirata and kuth); two endangered (Berberis aristata, kutki) and one vulnerable (gurmar)species according to the bccp list.

-of the plants that are in short supply, but are essential for the
+Some of the plants that are in short supply, but are essential for the treatment of variuos ailments

 Plants in demand